PaulLukasHuber/JavaStuff/README.md

 ## CC_Projects

-CC_Projects is my folder/module where I will put all the [Codecademy](https://www.codecademy.com) projects I want to accomplish.
-Mostly these will be projects from the *Portfolio* or from larger *Carrer paths* or *Courses*.
+CC_Projects is my folder/module where I will put all the [Codecademy](https://www.codecademy.com) extraProjects I want to accomplish.
+Mostly these will be extraProjects from the *Portfolio* or from larger *Carrer paths* or *Courses*.

 ## CodingChallenges